-Pre-Award Proposal Review and Approval
+1. Proposal Review and Approval

-As the Authorized Administrative Official, the Director of ORA is responsible for assuring that all proposals and awards are consistent with sponsor requirements and with Brandeis' academic and fiscal policies.
-In carrying out this responsibility, the Director of ORA coordinates special academic, legal, business, and financial reviews and approval, where necessary.
+As the Authorized Administrative Official, the Associate Provost for Research Administration (and Director of ORA) is responsible for assuring that all proposals and awards are consistent with sponsor requirements and with Brandeis' academic and fiscal policies.
+In carrying out this responsibility, the Director of ORA coordinates special academic, legal, operational, and financial reviews and approval, where necessary.
 ORA oversees the Institutional Review Board, the Institutional Animal Care and Use Committee, and the Institutional Biosafety Committee.